-- If the add-in is designed to surface the remote web application (at Contoso.com) in an add-in part (which is essentially a wrapper around an IFRAME), then launching the add-in simply means navigating to a SharePoint page that contains the add-in part.
-(If the user is not already logged on, SharePoint prompts the user to log on.)
+- If the add-in is designed to surface the remote web application (at Contoso.com) in an add-in part (which is essentially a wrapper around an IFRAME), launching the add-in simply means navigating to a SharePoint page that contains the add-in part.
+(If the user is not already signed in, SharePoint prompts the user to sign in.)
 SharePoint processes the page and detects that there is a component from the Contoso.com application on the page.
-(For details about add-in parts, see Create add-in parts to install with your SharePoint Add-in.)
+(For more information about add-in parts, see Create add-in parts to install with your SharePoint Add-in.)

-- If the add-in is designed to use as a full page in the browser, then the user launches it by clicking on its add-in tile on the SharePoint website's Site Contents page.
+- If the add-in is designed to use as a full page in the browser, the user launches it by selecting its add-in tile on the SharePoint website's Site Contents page.
 (A variation of this is when the add-in includes a custom menu or ribbon item that launches the remote component.)

-ACS signs the context token, with an algorithm that uses the Contoso.com add-in secret, and returns it to SharePoint.
+ACS signs the context token by using an algorithm that uses the Contoso.com add-in secret, and returns it to SharePoint.
 Only ACS and the Contoso.com add-in know the secret.

 The context token is included in the browser request that is sent to the Contoso.com server.

-The Contoso.com server gets the context token and validates the signature which it can do because it knows the client secret.
+The Contoso.com server gets the context token and validates the signature, which it can do because it knows the client secret.
 This assures Contoso.com that the token was issued by ACS and not an imposter pretending to be SharePoint.
-Contoso.com extracts the refresh token from the context token and sends it, along with other information including the its client ID and client secret, to ACS in a request for an access token that will allow it to access SharePoint,
+Contoso.com extracts the refresh token from the context token and sends it, along with other information, including its client ID and client secret, to ACS in a request for an access token that allows it to access SharePoint.